Images from Thalesians events from around the world over the past 10 years

 We believe that secrecy and fidelity are important in the world of finance.
 But we also acknowledge the power of information sharing in open societies.
 Let your business logic remain a closely guarded secret.
 But release everything else into the public domain.
 What goes around, comes around; this will ultimately spare you reinventing the wheel.

-More of our speakers at Thalesians events over the past 6 years
+Some of our speakers at Thalesians events over the past decade